 • A-levels or equivalent will be required for degree level pre-registration courses.

 • Level 3 NVQ, BTEC, HND and relevant experience may also be taken into account.

 You will have to make a self declaration and self assessment and then undergo an assessment by a local occupational health department.
 If you do declare that you have an illness you will have to undergo a medical examination and further information will be requested from your GP.
 This does not necessarily mean that you will be unable to practice as a nurse or a midwife.

 A character reference will also be required from a reliable referee who has had recent contact with you.
 You will also be required to have a CRB check by the Criminal Records Bureau and a Protection of Children Act list check if you will be working with children.

 You will need to be 17 ½ years old when your course starts.

 Funding And Bursaries

-If you are accepted onto an NHS funded pre-registration courses you will be entitled to a non means-tested bursary from the NHS.
-This is currently around £6-7000 and will be paid to in instalments for each year of study.
+If you are accepted onto an NHS funded pre-registration courses you will be entitled to a non means-tested bursary from the NHS which is paid in instalments for each year of study.
 When you have accepted a place the NHS Students Grants Unit will be notified and they will then send you an application pack.
 Your tuition fees will also be paid.